Calvin Ayre: Bitcoin involvement

 In June 2016, Andrew O'Hagan published a writer's account of the background behind Craig Wright publicly asserting himself to be Satoshi Nakamoto, the inventor of Bitcoin cryptocurrency, which made the news in May 2016.
 He revealed Ayre to be part of the business operation behind this affair, possibly even its ultimate organizer and the financial backer of the $30 million acquisition and development of Craig Wright's assets.
 In August 2017, Ayre acquired cryptocurrency news site Coingeek.com.

+As of 2018, Ayre is involved with the BSV Blockchain.

-In 2020, Ayre sold his Bitcoin mining operations to Canadian firm TAAL Distributed Information Technologies Inc.
+In 2020, Ayre sold his Bitcoin mining operations to Canadian firm TAAL Distributed Information Technologies Inc. In April 2021, Ayre Group Ventures invested in Mijem Inc., a Canada-based social media and technology company.
+The investment aimed to support Mijem's growth, including implementing a Bitcoin SV-based cashback system.
+In 2023, Ayre Group acquired a controlling interest in nChain, a blockchain and web3 IP library.

 Ayre briefly supported the Bitcoin Cash (BCH) blockchain but withdrew his support in 2018 because the chain was preparing to make changes to the protocol that Ayre opposed.
 Ayre maintains that although Bitcoin SV (Satoshi Vision) trades under the ticker BSV, it is the original Bitcoin protocol because it hasn’t undergone the significant deviations from the Bitcoin white paper that have been imposed on the BCH and BTC blockchains.
 Ayre predicted that the BTC token, which he refers to as “the Segwit coin that’s erroneously still called ‘bitcoin,’” would "go to zero value as it has no utility, it does not do anything and [its supporters] are intentionally anti-scaling.”